-Rimfire ammunition has been around for more than 100 years, and although not much of its design has changed, rimfire shooting is still insanely popular.
-With its mild recoil and easy handling, not only is it fun to shoot, it is also a great way to introduce youngsters to shooting.
+Rimfire ammunition has been around for more than 100 years.
+Although not much of its design has changed, rimfire shooting remains insanely popular.
+With its mild recoil and easy handling, not only is rimfire fun to shoot, it’s also a great way to introduce youngsters to the sport.
 If you want to add to the fun and effectiveness of a rimfire weapon, you need the best rimfire scope.

 While rimfire cartridges haven’t changed much over the years, rimfire scopes have come a long way.
 Rimfire used to be synonymous with cheap and junky.
 Not any more.
 Today, many rimfire scopes perform better than their centerfire counterparts.
 Modern rimfire optics are made with quality glass, and some models are packed with high-end features.

 If you don’t have time for the details, check out the list below for the best rated rimfire scope:

 - Tract 22 FIRE 3-9×40 – Best All-Around Rimfire Scope

 - Vortex Optics Crossfire II Rimfire 2-7×32 – Best Under $200